aphrc-dswb/dswb-open-science-capacity-wg/ways-of-working/index.md

 Learn more about our partners on our website under ["who we are"](https://dswb.africa).

-## Working Groups Operationalise Ways of Working in DSWB
+## Working Groups Operationalise Ways of Working

 Working Groups within DSWB provide structured spaces for engagement and collaboration around shared data science interests, fostering Communities of Practice.